 Fast Mimicking Diet DIY – Method 1

 For those who prefer not to spend $249 on 5 days of “food”, or for some other reason, would like to DIY it, it’s definitely possible.
-The FMD diet is approximately* the below:
+In order to replicate the same diet and results, you will want to start by knowing the exact calorie and macronutrient composition of the diet.

-That’s the calories and macros, additionally the diet adds:
+Beyond calories and macros, the Prolon FMD box adds:

 - Days 2 to 5 adds a potassium fortified drink, because fasting can reduce potassium levels, so supplementing this avoids any side effects